Theory of resonant x-ray scattering with ultrafast intense pulses: Introduction

-In this paper, we present a theoretical treatment for studying resonant x-ray scattering in intense x-ray pulses.
-Rate equation approaches have been a workhorse technique for investigating nonlinear x-ray physics in regimes where the multiphoton ionization rate is much larger than Auger decay.
-These approaches provide mechanistic insights into sequential multiphoton excitation and ionization processes, leading to the production of transient core-excited states and high charge states in atoms, molecules, and nanosystems \cite{Rudek-2012-NatPho, Rudek-2013-PRA, Ho-JCP-2023, Vinko-Nature-2012, Son-PRX-2014}.
-However, these approaches are not adequate for describing coherent dynamics enabled by high-intensity pulses.
-Previous studies have employed TDSE methods to account for Rabi dynamics on decay and propagation processes.
-Here, we develop a time-dependent Schr\"odinger equation (TDSE) approach to characterize the effects of coherent x-ray electron dynamics and broad bandwidth on total scattering signals.
-This includes accounting for both resonant fluorescence and elastic scattering channels, as well as competing photoionization and inner-shell decay processes.
+Rate equation approaches have been a workhorse technique for investigating nonlinear x-ray physics in regimes where the multiphoton ionization rate is much larger than inner-shell decay rate.
+These approaches provide mechanistic insights into sequential multiphoton excitation and ionization processes, leading to the production of transient core-excited states and high charge states in atoms, molecules, and nanosystems \cite{Rudek-2012-NatPho, Rudek-2013-PRA, Ho-2014-PRL, Ho-2015-PRA, Ho-JCP-2023, Rudenko2017, Vinko-Nature-2012}.
+However, the rate equation approaches are not adequate for describing coherent dynamics enabled by high-intensity x-ray pulses.

-We calculate the single atom response which include the angular distribution and the energy spectrum and study its dependence on the pulse parameters (pulse duration and pulse energy) and the initial state of the transient species.
-The interference between the elastic scattering and resonant fluorescence channels is also studied.